tidy-finance/website/docs/30_beta.md

 5  14593 1985-04-01 Manufacturing    -0.0467    -0.0096  1.90
 # … with 440 more rows
 ```
-It is actually quite simple to perform the rolling-window estimation for an arbitrary number of stocks, which we visualize in the following code chunk.
+It is actually quite simple to perform the rolling-window estimation for an arbitrary number of stocks, which we visualize in the following code chunk and the resulting Figure 6.1.

 ```r
 beta_examples <- crsp_monthly |>